-Among the many “request for” documents organizations may issue or respond to, is the Request for Information (RFI).
-It is used when an agency has limited knowledge about the scope of work needed to fulfill a pending project.
-As part of an information-gathering process, agencies will issue the RFI first as it also helps them identify potential vendors who typically supply the product or service they are after.
+Among the many “request for” documents organizations may issue or respond to is the Request for Information (RFI).
+It’s used when an agency has limited knowledge about the scope of work needed to fulfill a pending project.
+As part of an information-gathering process, agencies will issue the RFI first as it also helps them identify potential vendors who typically supply the product or service they’re after.

-The RFI is typically issued before the RFQ, RFT, and RFP, and makes an impact on all those that follow it.
+The RFI is typically issued before the RFQ, RFT and RFP, and makes an impact on all those that follow it.
 For agencies, it can be one of the more important requests they issue within the RF process.
-While for vendors, responding to the RFI can make a positive impact on agencies early in their decision-making process.
+On the vendor side, responding to the RFI can make a positive impact on agencies early in their decision-making process.
 For these reasons, the RFI is receiving its own special attention in this article.

 When an RFI is issued, agencies will post them publicly.
 They may also choose to send them directly to known vendors within that sector.
 However, if this is the first time the contracting entity is procuring this product or service, the entity may not know any vendors or suppliers in the space.
 In that instance, they use the RFI to gain further knowledge of vendors within the given sector.

 Be that as it may, the procurement department needs to receive vendor responses to help their project move forward.
-Therefore, RFIs are not typically twenty-plus page documents, nor do they include a several page list of requirements commonly found in RFPs.
+Therefore, RFIs are not typically 20-plus-page documents, nor do they include a several-page list of requirements commonly found in RFPs.
 They also do not typically require pricing or binding multi-year contractual agreements from vendors.
 Alternatively, vendors are oftentimes able to respond to RFIs with much more limited resources than RFPs would require.

 A state agency is assessing its current IT systems for upgrade and is seeking vendors to assist with the following:

 The State currently does not have the IT infrastructure nor the resources to manage these upgrades on its own nor do they fully understand implementation strategies to carry out the complete scope of work.
-So, at this point, it is impossible to issue an RFP.
-Think about it, how will vendors price out a contractually-binding solution without all these details?
+So, at this point, it’s impossible to issue an RFP.
+Think about it, how will vendors price out a contractually binding solution without all these details?
 Their best solution is to issue an RFI, then receive responses from IT developer companies who will help guide them to the best solution.

 As mentioned above, each RFI is different, but the goal is the same — to help evaluate responses and create the next best RF document.
 Many RFIs will follow this general outline:

-For the state seeking IT assistance, they will want to include as much information about their current software system as possible.
-Additionally, the state should provide an assessment of their current resources, including platforms required to perform the project.
+For the State seeking IT assistance, they’ll want to include as much information about their current software system as possible.
+Additionally, the State should provide an assessment of their current resources, including platforms required to perform the project.
 Following, all information regarding expectations should be provided for vendors to have the best understanding of what it is they will solve.